taeyoungson/triton_rope/README.md

 ## Benchmark

-You can run *benchmark.py* to compare time comparison between triton vs torch vs cuda.
+You can run *benchmark.py* to compare how much time comsumption between triton vs torch vs cuda.

 ```bash
 python benchmark.py
 ```

-Once it's done, results will be dumped to "./results" Current comparison result is follows:
+Once it's done, results will be dumped to "./results"

+Current comparison result is as follows:

 ```bash
 # lower is better